Melanoma Margins Trial: 1cm v 2cm Wide Excision Margins for Primary Cutaneous Melanoma

 This study focuses on individuals who have been diagnosed with a form of skin cancer called melanoma, which develops from melanocytes (pigment cells).
 During surgery for melanoma, the skin cancer and a small margin of healthy tissue around it are removed.
 This study will evaluate how much skin should be removed from around the melanoma.
 Specifically, researchers will compare the usual surgery (with a 2-cm margin) to surgery with a 1-cm margin.
 The use of the 1-cm margin skin removal approach may cause fewer side effects and improve quality of life.
 The study will evaluate how long after surgery it takes for melanoma to return, as well as any side effects of the 2 approaches.
 Participants will be randomly assigned to undergo surgery with a 1-cm margin or surgery with a 2-cm margin.
 All participants will also have a sentinel lymph node biopsy (SLNB), which is a staging procedure and routine part of treatment.

-• Patients must have a stage II primary invasive cutaneous melanoma with Breslow thickness >2mm without ulceration), or >1mm (with ulceration only) (pT2b-pT4b, AJCC 8th edition) as determined by diagnostic biopsy (narrow excision, incision or punch biopsy) and subsequent histopathological analysis.
+• Patients must have a primary invasive cutaneous melanoma of Breslow thickness greater than 1 millimetre as determined by diagnostic biopsy (narrow excision, incision or punch biopsy) and subsequent histopathological analysis.

-• Must have a primary melanoma that is cutaneous (including head, neck, trunk, extremity, scalp, palm or sole).
+• Must have a primary melanoma that is cutaneous (including head, neck, trunk, extremity, scalp, palm, sole).

 • An uninterrupted 2cm margin must be technically feasible around biopsy scar or primary melanoma.